Medically reviewed by C.H. Weaver M.D. Medical Editor updated 6/2019

-Systemic therapy is any treatment directed at destroying cancer cells throughout the body, and may include chemotherapy or newer precision cancer medicines or immunotherapy.
+Systemic therapy is any treatment directed at destroying cancer cells throughout the body, and may include chemotherapy, precision cancer medicines or immunotherapy.
 Treatment of patients with stage II - III or locally advanced gastric cancer often consists of systemic treatment combined with surgery or radiation and systemic treatment is routinely used in stage IV or recurrent cancer.
+All patients should undergo genomic biomarker testing in order to determine if they can benefit from treatment with precision cancer medicines.

 Surgery for Gastric Cancer